List of U.S. Federal Employment and Labor Laws

 Background Check Law: Regulates employment background checks and the manner in which they can be used during the recruitment process.

 COBRA: The Consolidated Omnibus Budget Reconciliation Act gives workers the right to continue their health insurance coverage after separating from their job.

 Drug Test Laws: Depending on your industry, drug testing may be regulated by state and/or federal law.

 Employee Privacy Law: Learn how to protect your privacy on the job and during a job search.

 Foreign Labor Law: Foreign nationals who want to work in the U.S. must obtain a work visa.
 The type of visa varies depending on the type of employment.

-Information Employers Can Disclose: Many employers have policies about not giving away information about former employees, e.g. whether they were fired for cause – but that doesn’t mean that they’re legally prohibited from doing so.
+Information Employers Can Disclose: Many employers have policies about not giving away information about former employees, e.g., whether they were fired for cause – but that doesn’t mean that they’re legally prohibited from doing so.

 Occupational Safety and Health Act (OSHA): These laws regulate workplace safety.

-The Wagner Act of 1935 and The Taft-Hartley Act of 1947: Protects the right of workers to organize and form unions (and regulates how those unions can operate).
+The Wagner Act of 1935 and The Taft-Hartley Act of 1947: Protects the right of workers to organize and to form unions (and regulates how those unions can operate).

 Uniformed Services Employment and Reemployment Rights Act: USERRA outlines procedures and rights related to military leave.